 Many people stuff their peppers with rice, but I prefer them this way for a lower carb meal.
 Low carb seems to work for me.
 What’s great about this recipe is that there are no rules.
 I alternate using ground turkey and beef.
 Add cooked rice if you prefer, make it without the beans or go meatless.
 I like to use Salsa because it’s quick and easy, but if you don’t have use diced tomatoes and onions.
 The only thing you really need is the peppers.

-Remove the peppers from the oven and let cool.
-Meanwhile, saute ground turkey until cooked and drain.
+- Remove the peppers from the oven and let cool.
+Meanwhile, saute ground meat until cooked and drain.

-Mix together the cooked turkey with salsa.
+- Mix together the cooked meat with salsa.
 Carefully add the black beans and corn.